nextstrain/ncov/narratives/ncov_sit-rep_2020-01-29.md

 <br>

-The case from Washington, USA, had travelled to Wuhan.
+The most parsimonious explanation for the observed pattern of mutation sharing between the US and Shenzhen sequences is a virus variant with the two shared mutations was circulating in Wuhan and was independently exported to Shenzhen and multiple times to the USA.
-The most parsimonious explanation for the observed pattern of mutation sharing is the virus variant with the two shared mutations was circulating in Wuhan and was independently exported to Shenzhen and to the USA.
+There is no evidence for a link between US sequences other than a link to Wuhan.

 # [Dating the time of the most recent common ancestor](https://nextstrain.org/ncov?d=tree)
 The high similarity of the genomes suggests they share a recent common ancestor (i.e. that they have descended from the same ancestral virus recently).
 Otherwise, we would expect a higher number of differences between the samples.